genderkit/genderkit/_articles/finding-your-style.md

 - *At local trans groups*

   Local groups for trans people may have an accepting environment or even provide changing rooms for you to change into different clothing when you arrive.
-You can find trans groups near to you on our page of [local organisations]({% link _resources/local.md %}), [TranzWiki](https://www.tranzwiki.net/), or [TransUnite](https://www.transunite.co.uk/).
+Read our pages about attending [social groups]({% link _articles/social-groups.md %}) or [support groups]({% link _articles/support-groups.md %}) for more details about finding local community.

 ### More ideas